 A witness told The Associated Press news agency that the bomber entered the funeral tent and blew himself up as lunch was being served.

 Blood stained the ground at the scene of the attack, which was littered with the remains of plastic chairs.

 READ MORE: 'Booby-trapped' ISIL drone in deadly Iraq attack

-ISIL, also known as the Islamic State of Iraq and the Levant or ISIS, issued an online statement later claiming the attack and saying it had been carried out by a man who detonated an explosive vest.
+ISIL, also known as the Islamic State of Iraq and the Levant or ISIS, issued later an online statement claiming the attack, saying it had been carried out by a man who detonated an explosive vest.

 ISIL frequently carries out suicide bombings targeting Iraq's Shia majority, whom it considers heretics.